Multivariate Normal Approximation by Stein's Method: The Concentration Inequality Approach: Multivariate normal approximation for sums of independent random vectors

-In this section, we prove a multivariate normal approximation result (Theorem \ref{t2}) by applying the concentration inequality approach in Stein's method.
-A multivariate version of the Stein equation was given in \cite{Go91} as well as in \cite{Ba90} as follows. \ben{ \triangle f(w)- w\cdot \nabla f(w) = h(w) -\E h(Z) } where $h$ is a test function and $Z$ is a standard $k$-dimensional Gaussian random vector.
+In this section, we prove a multivariate normal approximation result for sums of independent random vectors by applying the concentration inequality approach in Stein's method.
+A multivariate version of the Stein equation was given in \cite{Go91} as well as in \cite{Ba90} as follows. \ben{ \triangle f(w)- w\cdot \nabla f(w) = h(w) -\E h(Z) } where $h$ is a test function and $Z$ is a standard $k$-dimensional Gaussian random vector, and $\triangle$ and $\nabla$ denote Laplace and gradient operator respectively.